Chandra Chakori: Production

 The film was initially planned to be simultaneously shot in Telugu.
 The film was produced by Kumaraswamy, Narayan's friend who previously produced Surya Vamsha (1999) and Galate Aliyandru (2000).

 Soundtrack

 The music was composed by S. A. Rajkumar and the lyrics were written by S. Narayan.

-Release
+Release and reception

 The release of the film was delayed due to an issue between producers and distributors.